-Cues to Action: This refers to strategies to activate readiness, by way of providing information, raising awareness or even enacting social networks towards a particular Health behavior or treatment service.
+Cues to Action: This refers to strategies to activate readiness, by way of providing information, raising awareness or even enacting social networks towards a particular health behaviour or treatment service.

-Self Efficacy: This refers to confidence in one's ability to actually perform a particular Health action.
+Self Efficacy: This refers to confidence in one's ability to actually perform a particular health action.

 HBM offers explanation as to the perception and utilization of traditional orthopaedic services by orthopaedic patients.
-Due to the attribution of orthopaedic problems to spiritual causes (Owumi et al 2013), the theory believes that patients' perceived severity of orthopaedic conditions is very high and they perceive that only TOP possess effective approaches (such as use of sacrifice and incantations) for addressing their problem.
-This perceived efficacy of TOP treatment promotes high level of patronage and utilization.
-Patients also believe that perceived barriers such as cost, distance and bureaucratic bottlenecks which characterised the hospital are absent in traditional orthopaedic settings.
-This does not only enhance the perceived benefits with regards to the utilization of traditional orthopaedic service, it also promotes their cue to action by activating their readiness and making them harness relevant social networks to facilitate contact with traditional orthopaedic practitioners (Onyemaechi, Onwuasoigwe, Nwańkwo, Schuh and Popoola, 2014).
-Thus, the persistent utilization of traditional orthopaedic services can be attributed to factors such as lack of access to modern orthopaedic services in terms of cost, proximity and availability which constitute 'perceived barriers' and naturally makes patients prefer or resort to TOP.
-Patients' assessment of and belief in the efficacy of TOP's treatment constitute 'perceived benefits' which motivates their utilization of traditional orthopaedic services, while the social network that mediates the contact between TOP and patients such as the role of family members, friends, relatives and significant others constitute 'cues to action'.
+Due to the attribution of orthopaedic problems to spiritual (Owumi et al 2013), the theory believes that patients' perceived severity of orthopaedic conditions is very high and they perceive that only TOSP possess effective approaches (such as use of sacrifice and incantations) for addressing their problem.
+This perceived efficacy of TOSP treatment promotes high level of patronage and utilization.
+Patients also believe that perceived barriers such as cost, distance and bureaucratic bottlenecks which characterise the hospital are absent in traditional orthopaedic settings.
+This does not only enhance the perceived benefits with regards to the utilization of traditional orthopaedic service, it also promotes their cue to action by activating their readiness and making them harness relevant social networks to facilitate contact practitioners traditional orthopaedic (Onyemaechi, 2014).
+Thus, the persistent utilization of traditional orthopaedic services can be attributed to factors such as lack of access to modern orthopaedic services in terms of cost, proximity and availability which constitute 'perceived barriers' and naturally makes patients prefer or resort to TOSP.
+Patients' assessment of and belief in the efficacy of TOSP's treatment constitute 'perceived benefits' which motivates their utilization of traditional orthopaedic services, while the social network that mediates the contact between TOSP and patients such as the role of family members, friends, relatives and significant others constitute 'cues to action'.

-Thus, the affirmative perception of traditional orthopaedic service by patients positions practitioners to play significant roles in the provision of orthopaedic services especially in developing countries in spite of civilization and existence of modern healthcare services (Dada et al, 2011).
+Thus, the affirmative perception of traditional orthopaedic service by patients positions practitioners to play significant roles in the provision of orthopaedic services especially in developing countries in spite of civilization and existence of modern healthcare services (Dada et al., 2011).